lizmat/raku-all-modules/cpan/WARRINGD/PDF-Class/README.md

 In theory, we should always be able to use PDF::Class accessors for structured access and updating of PDF objects.

-In reality, a fair percentage of PDF files contain some issues (as reported by `pdf-checker.p6`) and PDF::Class itself is under development.
+In reality, a fair percentage of PDF files contain at least some conformance issues (as reported by `pdf-checker.p6`) and PDF::Class itself is under development.

 For these reasons it possible to bypass PDF::Class accessors; instead accessing hashes and arrays directly, giving raw access to the PDF data.